Léon Espinosa: Early life

-Espinosa’s early interest in dance was encouraged by a succession of outstanding teachers including Jean Coralli, Filippo Taglioni, and Jules Perrot during his time at the Paris Opéra Ballet.
+Espinosa's early interest in dance was encouraged by a succession of outstanding teachers including Jean Coralli, Filippo Taglioni, and Jules Perrot during his time at the Paris Opéra Ballet.

-Personal life
+Personal life and Death

 In 1825, Espinosa was born in The Hague, Holland to Spanish Jewish parents.

 Espinosa married and had six children (Eduard, Marius, Leo, Judith, Ray, and Lea), all of whom became dancers and dance teachers.

 Eduard married Eve Louise Kelland, with whom he had two children: Edward Kelland-Espinosa and Yvette Espinosa.
 Eduard became a Maître de Ballet for the Royal Opera House, Covent Garden, Empire Theatre, and Alhambra Theatre.
 He also established the Association for Operatic Dancing (later the Royal Academy of Dance), as well as the British Ballet Organization.

 Judith "performed as prima ballerina at Alhambra Theater, London, under Carlo Coppi."

 Both Judith and Lea ran ballet schools in London and overseas.
 They also served as major examiners for the Royal Academy of Dance.